Scooter1337/Rust-LC/README.md

 ## Building & Running

 - `cd assignment*` \
+To comply with the assignment requirements:
-- `cargo run --release` \
+- `make build` \
-  (is equal to cargo build --release && .target/release/main) \
+  (is equal to cargo build --release) \
-  (the release flag is important for performance, but not for correctness, removing it adds some debug info)
+  (the release flag is important for performance, but not for correctness, removing the flag unleashes some debug macros.)
+- `make run` \
+  (this performs `cargo run --release`, which is normally used to build & run, but let's make it seem like we're using a legacy language.)

 ## Cleaning

-Just like most Makefiles implement, cargo has a clean command: `cargo clean`
+Just like most Makefiles implement, cargo has a clean command you might want to use: `cargo clean` \
+Target folders can get really large, my highest recorded size is 12GB.
+For simplicity, I added it to the Makefile, so you can use `make clean` too.

 ## Some more interesting tools I used